Year 4

 Ustadha Mughal is a valued learning support assistant who will be working with Year 4 this year, inshallah.
 We are pleased to have her supporting the class

-Ust Haque is an experienced TA and she will be working closely with our students this year as well as helping others in the classroom with their maths and foundation subjects.
+Ust Begum is an experienced TA and she will be working closely with our students this year as well as helping others in the classroom with their maths and foundation subjects.